 Much of the school’s growth was a result of do-it-yourself projects with many of the buildings built by carpentry and construction trades classes.
 Stokes has been a staunch defender and advocate of vocational education.
 He was instrumental in implementing some 13 vocational classes at Byng—more than any other comprehensive high school in the state.
 Academics were also important to Stokes, and he encouraged students to compete in every possible arena.
 During his tenure, both Byng High School and Byng Elementary School received the National Blue Ribbon Award given by the U.S. Department of Education.

 Stokes spent 62 years of his life in education at Byng Schools.
-To honor his devotion and accomplishments, the Oklahoma legislature proclaimed May 18, 1998, as “Marvin Stokes Day.”
+He was inducted into the Oklahoma Educators Hall of Fame in 1997 and to honor his devotion and accomplishments, the Oklahoma legislature proclaimed May 18, 1998, as “Marvin Stokes Day.”

 Mr. Stokes was inducted to the CareerTech Hall of Fame in 1999.